duniter/duniter/doc/Protocol.md

 * The blockchain cannot contain two or more identities sharing a same `USER_ID`.
 * The blockchain cannot contain two or more identities sharing a same `PUBLIC_KEY`.
+* Block#0's identities' `BLOCK_UID` must be the special value `0-DA39A3EE5E6B4B0D3255BFEF95601890AFD80709`.
+* Other blocks' identities' `BLOCK_UID` field must match an existing block in the blockchain.

 ##### Joiners, Actives, Leavers (block fingerprint based memberships)